ibm-cloud-docs/cephaas/preinstallation_checklist.md

 Proper planning is essential for the successful setup and use of {{site.data.keyword.cephaas_full_notm}} deployment.
 It ensures that you have everything you need and that you meet all the prerequisites for your deployment.
 {: shortdesc}

 IBM owns the responsibility to install, upgrade, and update the hardware and software for the on-premise infrastructure.
 IBM coordinates with you for any dependencies to ensure that your {{site.data.keyword.cephaas_full_notm}} data center meets all the prerequisites before the installation.
+You will need “pay-as-you-go” IBM Cloud account for {{site.data.keyword.cephaas_full_notm}}.

 IBM provides a pre-installation checklist after you place an order for {{site.data.keyword.cephaas_full_notm}} and also during the pre-installation stage.
 You must complete the items in the pre-installation checklist to prepare your {{site.data.keyword.cephaas_full_notm}} environment for the installation.
 An IBM representative conducts an installation readiness review to ensure that you understand the prerequisites.